What I Wish I Knew: It's Your Business And You Can Do What You Want!

 If you are willing to try a new trend or buy into the latest fad, make sure it is something you’re truly passionate about.
 Make sure it’s something that’s true to you.
 Never forget that your business is your business, and the only rule is that there are no rules.
 Stay focused on the things you like and the things you are super passionate about.
 Who cares what anyone thinks!

-Grace & Jaden are a husband and wife wedding + travel photography team based in Portland, OR.
+The Soft Season is a wedding + travel photography studio based in Portland, OR.
 We are professional pizza eaters, and full-time adventure seekers!
 You can check us out on Instagram, Facebook, and on our site.